Our Lady of Grace Church: An Architectural Treasure

 Photo: Ricardalovesmonuments (CC BY-SA 4.0)

-Our Lady of Grace Church faces closure by June 2026 unless urgent action is taken.
+Our Lady of Grace Church stands at an important moment in its history, with the Trust working to secure its long-term future for the benefit of our parish and wider community.
 Built between 1905 and 1906, this exceptional building represents one of the earliest reinforced concrete churches in England, employing the rare Neo-Romanesque style.
-The land beneath the church has witnessed over a millennium of English history, from its origins as a Saxon royal gift to its current role as a centre of Catholic worship threatened with closure.
+The land beneath the church has witnessed over a millennium of English history, from its origins as a Saxon royal gift to its current role as a centre of Catholic worship and community service.

 Heritage Statement and Conservation Strategy: Professional Documentation